 Commissioning takes around half a day, including running tests and optimising the system for scanning, and is a procedure that Dan has carried out many times.
 Once commissioned, essential Health & Safety training is followed by the procedure for daily QA and scanning protocol.
 There is a substantial amount to learn in the timeframe.
 The operator is taught how to scan a horse as safely, quickly, and as efficiently as possible while producing images that give the clinician the best chance of accurately diagnosing any pathology.
 Katarzyna Trela says:

 “The onsite Operator Training that Hallmarq provided was invaluable; there are some things that just can’t be done online.
 The images are comparable to, or even better than, anything we could capture under GA and there is absolutely no risk to the patient.“

 Veterinary medicine has remained an essential service during the pandemic but COVID dictated some stringent guidelines around both travelling to site and working whilst there.
 Ironically, this offered more time for the three staff at TRELAVETS to complete their Certified Operator Training, doing so over eight days rather than the usual four.
 With an optimal temperature of 0-20 degrees, locating the unit inside a covered barn at ARCHIPP provides a more stable environment for both the air conditioning and the practice staff!

-Hallmarq’s partnership with their customers continues long after the initial training is completed.
+Hallmarq’s partnership with its customers continues long after the initial training is completed.
 Their remote global team offers ongoing comprehensive customer support through their Q-Care programme which comprises clinical, marketing, and technical assistance.
 Further “top-up” training is available both online and in-person ensuring that new operators and those needing a refresher can access the information they need quickly and in the format that best suits their demands.